Monday, April 21, 2025

 Peace through the Pain

 Easter is a time to be transformed.
 God sees every pain and hurt we endure.
 He sees our fears, our shame, our guilt, and he wants to renew us by transforming our minds.
-We were not meant to live stressed out, anxious, defeated lives fearing the next shoe to drop.
+We were not meant to live stressed out, anxious, defeated lives fearing when the next shoe will drop.

 When we accept Jesus, we learn to trust, to have peace and hope despite our circumstances, and to forgive those who have hurt us.
 His plan for us is for good and not for evil.
 No matter what mistakes we may have made or what others may have done to us, God is able to make us new and whole again.
 This is the power of the Resurrection.